 \subsection{Supervised fine-tuning (SFT)}

 Next, one fine-tunes the LLM to a task of interest, such as instruction-following, summarization, or translation.
-The data are (prompt, response) pairs $( x , y )$, and the LLM is trained to regenerate these responses.
-Thus, one minimizes the perplexity on the response conditioned on the prompt:
+The data are (prompt, response) pairs $( x , y )$, and the LLM is fine-tuned to regenerate the responses.
+Thus, one minimizes the perplexity (or a related loss) on the response given the prompt:

-for the distribution $p ( \cdot )$ over (prompt, response) pairs which reflects the task-related data.
+for a distribution $p ( \cdot )$ over (prompt, response) pairs that reflects the task-related data.